salahbeeh/Latin-Handwritten-Characters-OCR/README.md

-# Machine Learning Engineer Nanodegree
+# Computer Vision Course
-# Capstone Project
+# Practical Exam¶
-## Project: A-Z Handwritten Character Recognizer
+## Project: A-Z Handwritten Character Recognizer OCR

+**This report is submitted as partial fulfillment of the requirements of the Computer Vision course’s practical exam**

 ## Project Overview

-My project's aim is to program the computer to identify hand-written alphabets via matrix operations.
+Our project's aim is to program the computer to identify hand-written alphabets via matrix operations.
 Each alphabet image contains 28*28 pixels, and we create a matrix using these pixels.
 By multiply the matrix to several sample matrixes, the pixels are converted into a deep neural network.
 And finally, we employ adam optimizer method so that the computer can predict the highest possibility of the alphabet written.